ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

       The frontend instance runs an Nginx server to serve a PHP web application that talks to the backend to store and retrieve data.
 The backend instance runs a NodeJS and GraphQL API wrapper for {{site.data.keyword.databases-for-postgresql_full_notm}} and {{site.data.keyword.cos_full_notm}}.
       {:tip}

 4. **Copy** the public load balancer hostname from the log output and paste the hostname in a browser by prefixing `http://` to see the frontend application.
-As shown in the diagram below, enter the balance and click **Submit** to see the details of the VSIs serving the request.
+As shown in the diagram below, enter the balance, e.g.,10 and click **Submit** to see the details of the VSIs serving the request.

     ![application](images/solution62-vpc-scaling-dedicated-hidden/application.png)